When you’re thinking of getting an external hard drive. Or you’ve just got yourself one.

 How To Copy All Files From Mac To External Hard Drive

 A backup with Time Machine takes a backup of all your files.
 Except your Mac OS.
-These days with Mac OS Big Sur, Monterey.
+These days with Mac OS Ventura, Monterey or Big Sur.
 Your OS is restored using MacOS Recovery mode.

 A backup with Time Machine will take a copy of everything else on your Mac to an external hard drive.
 Including, the special files that live in your Home folder.
-Like your iTunes library, your Photos library and your Applications.
+Like your Apple Music library, iTunes library, your Photos library and your Applications.

 If you backup iPhone or your iPad to your Mac.
 Then your iOS backups will be in that backup to.